Gaining Muscle But Not Losing Fat? Here’s Why!

 Gaining muscle but not losing fat?
 Don't get frustrated!
 You probably just need to make some subtle changes.

-I know it's frustrating.
-You're working hard to build muscle, but your physique looks no closer to the image you have in your head.
+Sometimes, working out and watching what you eat just isn't enough.
+You're working hard to build muscle, but your physique looks no closer to the image you have in your head — the muscle just isn't showing through.

 You’re not alone, believe me!
 I've been there, and so have thousands of other men who've joined the Fit Father Project.

-The problem is that gaining muscle requires MORE food and losing fat requires LESS food.
+The problem is that gaining muscle requires MORE food, and losing fat requires LESS food.

+It sounds counter-intuitive that you could do both at the same time.
 If you find yourself gaining muscle but not losing fat, you may need to hack the system and go against nature.
+The good news is that it is possible!

 The Science Behind Muscle Gain